 That’s what happened to Carter, as he latched on with the New York Yankees for a short time in 2017, and he hasn’t made it back to the big leagues since.
 He spent time in Triple-A for the Angels and Twins in 2018 but then moved to the Mexican League in 2019, where he slugged 49 home runs in just 120 games played.
 As of this original writing, he didn’t play anywhere in 2020 before returning to the Mexican League in 2021, although he appeared in just 26 games.

 The Orioles spent quite a bit of time in the 2010s watching some of their sluggers blast 40-plus homers in a season.
 Mark Trumbo was just the latest example at this point, and while he did have a couple of years with at least 30 home runs under his belt (2012-13), it had been a little while since he reached that number again.

 It was a career year for Trumbo in many aspects – he earned his second All-Star Game selection and first Silver Slugger award.
 He also set single-season career-high marks for homers, RBI (108), runs scored (94), OPS (.850), and wRC+ (125).
-Like his counterpart in Chris Davis, this was also the last above-average year Trumbo enjoyed in the big leagues.
+This led the way for the Orioles to produce one of the most powerful seasons of all time.
+Like his counterpart in Chris Davis, though, this was also the last above-average year Trumbo enjoyed in the big leagues.